-Standard nylon Velcro is suitable for light duty applications such as attaching a light switch to a flat surface.
-The hook side of Velcro feels coarse to the touch while the loop side feels soft.
-The small hooks catch on the small loops giving Velcro its bonding strength.
-Nylon Velcro has good shear strength, but it has low pull-off strength.
-In general, standard nylon Velcro is a more cost effective option than "Duo-Lock" Velcro for light duty applications.
+Standard nylon hook and loop tape is suitable for light duty applications, such as attaching a light switch to a flat surface.
+The hook side of the tape feels coarse to the touch while the loop side feels soft.
+The small hooks catch on the small loops giving the tape its bonding strength.
+Nylon hook and loop fasteners have good shear strength, but they have low pull-off strength.
+In general, standard nylon hook and loop closures are a more cost effective option than "mushroom" lock tapes for light duty applications.